 - Base mixers like ginger beer, tonic water, soda water, sodas like ginger ale

-- Fresh fruit juices (orange juice, cranberry juice)
+- Fresh fruit juices (orange juice, cranberry juice, grapefruit juice, lemon juice)

 - Sweeteners – syrups, sugar